mzarnitsa/psql/README.md

 # Neovim/nvim plugin to execute PostgreSQL queries.
 Written in Lua

-This is a simple plugin to execute SQL query from inside nvim editor.
+This is a simple plugin to execute SQL query from inside `nvim`.

 The plugin executes query with `psql` command, opens a split buffer in nvim and pastes the results there.